BurgosCoralis-FS/ResponsiveDesign/README.md

 ## How To Use

-To clone and run this project locally, you'll need [Git](https://git-scm.com)and [Live Server extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) installed on your computer.
+To clone and run this project locally, you'll need [Git](https://git-scm.com) and [Live Server extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) installed on your computer.

 Open the project and click on "Go Live" on the status bar to launch the server.